 Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 When most people think about building outdoor structures — fences, garden beds, decks, or posts — they automatically reach for pressure-treated lumber.
-It’s common, it’s cheap, and it’s widely available.
-But there's a lesser-known, naturally rot-resistant option that might be a better choice for many applications: black locust lumber.
+It’s common and it’s widely available.
+But there's a lesser-known, naturally rot-resistant option that might be a better choice for many applications: Black Locust Lumber.

 What Is Locust Lumber?